What Every Person With Arthritis Needs to Know About Cannabis

 When it comes to CBD for arthritis, Dr. Tishler is unconvinced that the extract is particularly useful for pain at the available doses.
 (The most compelling research so far has been in rodents, not humans.)

 “There's also the issue of how harmful hemp-derived CBD oils may be.
-Not because of the CBD, but because of whatever else might be in that bottle,” says Dr. Tishler, who cites traces of everything from pesticides and heavy metals to fentanyl.
+Not because of the CBD, but because of whatever else might be in that bottle,” says Dr. Tishler, who cites traces of everything from pesticides and heavy metals to fentanyl, an anesthetic pharmaceutical.

 The 2018 Farm Bill loosened regulations on hemp-derived CBD by removing hemp products from the list of Schedule 1 drugs.
 There’s only one CBD drug that’s been approved by the U.S. Food and Drug Administration (FDA) — Epidiolex for severe epilepsy — and the FDA doesn’t regulate supplements, so scams are rampant.
 Recent research from Penn Medicine revealed that 70% of CBD products available online mislabeled their CBD content.
 These are precisely the types of shenanigans medical marijuana laws are meant to prevent, and why medical programs are important, even for states with legal recreational cannabis.